 For example, gamers can be shown clips from their top-played games:

-#7 Data Visualisation: Charts & Graphs
+#7 Data Visualization: Charts & Graphs

 We don’t want to leave audiences guessing, “what does it all mean”; rather, we want them to instantly “get it.”
 That means presenting an audience with data in a format that is easily digestible.
-One key means of effectively sharing digestible data is by visualising data through charts and graphs.
+One key means of effectively sharing digestible data is by visualizing data through charts and graphs.

 The below examples show different versions of the same chart, each tailored to the data of an individual user: